zaproxy/zaproxy-website/site/content/support.md

 The following commercial support options are now available.
 These are provided by [ZAProxy Ltd](https://www.zaproxy.com) a non profit dedicated to raising money for ZAP.

-All of the money raised for any of these services will help fund ZAP development - ZAP is a non-profit open source project.
+All of the money raised from any of these services will help fund ZAP development - ZAP is a non-profit open source project.

 #### Support Packages